-+ PyeongChang is the first city in South Korea and only the second city in Asia to host the Winter Olympics.
++ PyeongChang is the first city in South Korea and only the second country in Asia to host the Winter Olympics.
+(Sapporo and Nagano Japan have both played host to the Winter Games.)
 The 1988 Summer Olympics took place in Seoul, South Korea.

 + PyeongChang is approximately a 2.5 hour car ride from Seoul when there is no traffic.
 A new high-speed railway is cutting travel time in half between the two cities.